natcap/invest.users-guide/source/coastal_protection.rst

 **Management Action:**  Here you have to specify the types of natural habitats present at your site, their location and physical characteristics.
 Also, you have to indicate how they will be affected by your management action.

 a) **Vegetation**:  you can specify the physical characteristics of three types of nearshore vegetation: mangroves, seagrass and marshes.
 You can treat coastal forests as mangroves.
 For each vegetation type, you need to indicate a representative height, stem diameter and stem density.
-See Figure :ref:`NatHabChar` for a definition of those terms, and see Figure :ref:`SampleValues` for sample values of these characteristics for seagrass, marshes, and mangroves.
+See Figure :ref:`NatHabChar` for a definition of those terms,and see Figure :ref:`SampleValues` for sample values of these characteristics for seagrass, marshes, and mangroves.
 You also need to indicate the distance of their landward and seaward edges from the shoreline (X=0).
 In our convention, positive X point offshore, and negative X point landward.
 So all vegetation in inter- and supra-tidal regions will have negative X positions.
 Finally, you will have to indicate how they are affected by your management action:

-  * If vegetation is removed, enter “Rmv”, and we will consider gone after your management action occurs.
+  + If vegetation is removed, enter “Rmv”, and we will consider it gone after your management action occurs.

-  * If density is cut by half, enter “Half”, and we will cut all stem density by half after your management action occurs.
+  + If density is cut by half, enter “Half”, and we will cut all stem density by half after your management action occurs.
 In the case of mangrove, we will cut by half roots as well as trunk density.

-  * If a particular type of vegetation is not affected by your manamgement action, enter “None”.
+  + If a particular type of vegetation is not affected by your manamgement action, enter “None”.

 .. _NatHabChar:
 .. figure:: ./coastal_protection_images/NaturalHabitatCharacteristics.png
    :align: center
    :figwidth: 500px

 .. _SampleValues:
 .. figure:: ./coastal_protection_images/VegetationCharacteristics.png
    :align: center
    :figwidth: 500px